cryptogogue/vol-wallet-js/README.md

 - Limit the amount of currency or number of assets a key can transfer in a given time period.
 - Use a key that can only transfer to a "cooling off" account, where assets and currency must "rest" before being transferred again.
 Store offline a "revocation" key that can reverse or override the transfer.

-In other words, be mindful of the spectrum between security and convenience and assume that your keys living at the "convenience" end of that spectrum will eventually be compromised.
+Be mindful of the spectrum between security and convenience and assume that your keys living at the "convenience" end of that spectrum will eventually be compromised.
 Volition can't solve that for you, but it *can* give you tools to mitigate the problem and even recover from certain kinds of attack... if you design your key permissioning strategy carefully.

 ### License